DoTheEvo/XCPng-basics/README.md

   and it was just pushing a slider next to the igpu and a restart of the host and then in the VM's settings picking the igpu from a list.
-* Tried to deploy **opnsense** with a wan side and a lan side networks and some win VM that would be only connected to the opnsense LAN side... and it also just straight up worked, no crowded complicated menus and settings, no spending lot of time investigating.
+* Tried to deploy **opnsense** with a wan side and a lan side networks and some windows VM that would be only connected to the opnsense LAN side... and it also just straight up worked, no crowded complicated menus and settings, no spending lot of time investigating.
 * Tried **snapshots** and it was simple.
 Though they are simple in all